What is a New Mexico Eviction Notice or Notice to Quit?

 Following your pre-defined notice period, an eviction can take 2 to 7 weeks.
 It is important to note that with particular types of housing, for instance where the rent is subsidized, the mandatory notice period may be even longer.

 While it is feasible to make a Notice to Vacate without support, most landlords who go to court have a lawyer.
 Depending on whom you ask, some lawyers won't even agree to review your document if they didn't draft it.
-A better approach to consider is to request help from the On Call network of attorneys.
-With a Premium membership, you have the ability to request a document review from an On Call attorney with experience in landlord-tenant matters or pose other legal questions about your NM Eviction Notice.
+A better approach to consider is to request help from the Rocket Lawyer attorney network.
+With a Premium membership, you have the ability to request a document review from an Rocket Lawyer network attorney with experience in landlord-tenant matters or pose other legal questions about your NM Eviction Notice.
 We are here to support you.

 Upon finishing your New Mexico Eviction Notice, you'll be able to access it anytime, on any device.
 With a membership, you can make edits, make a copy, download it as a Word or PDF file, or print it as necessary.
 You will need to sign the notice before serving it on the tenant(s).
 You have a few different options for serving a notice: